malaga-guru-logo-main-scaled-3malaga-guru-logo-main-scaled-3Official Malaga Guru logomalaga-guru-logo-main-scaled-3

 Besides the organised routes, on the whole, “trick or treating” is still a foreign concept in Malaga.

-While your doorbell may ring once or twice, the nature of apartment buildings and residential complexes in the area makes it much more difficult to go door to door in search of candy.
+While your doorbell may ring once or twice, the nature of apartment buildings and residential complexes in the area makes it much more challenging to go door to door in search of candy.

 So, no need to stock up on sweet goodies ahead of time!